If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 While he was interviewed, his car was searched and combed over by forensics.

 At first, Long denied any knowledge or involvement in the murders, but when McVey was brought up, Long confessed.
 He gave a brief description of each homicide.
-In every case, Long had talked the victims into his vehicle, immediately gained control of them with a knife or a gun, and then bound them and took them to various areas where he could rape and murder them.
+In every case, Long had talked the victims into his vehicle, immediately gained control of them with a knife or a gun, bound them, then took them to various areas where he could rape and murder them.

 Long then drew a map showing where he had placed the victims, including two that police had not known about – Artiss Ann Wick, 20 (actually the first victim killed) and Vicki Marie Elliot, 21.